Getting Started

 Once you have a basic understanding you will be able to copy all the macros available on the internet and use them in your own workbooks.

-The Visual Basic Editor in Excel (VBE)
+The Visual Basic Editor (VBE)

 The Visual Basic Editor is a program inside Excel that is built-in to Excel.